camrenkhoury/geneticsdrosophilaproject/README.md

 - **Degraded backend startup** when some subsystems are unavailable
 - **Local / simulation-capable behavior** preserved
 - **Manual control validated on real hardware**

-## **In Progress / Roadmap**

-The main remaining system-level task is:

-- **Complete the automated sorting workflow** so the full detect-pick-classify-place loop runs under the Raspberry Pi backend

-Other active directions:

-- Improve long-running task orchestration
-- Improve stop/cancel behavior
-- Tighten CV integration and live re-detection behavior
-- Improve throughput and classification reliability
-- Standardize deployment and Raspberry Pi startup behavior

 ## **How It Works**